fairinternal/composable-llm/README.md

     - RN, exp1 is running with binary copy: it would allow to get clean iteration head, after what we will learn only the second layer MLP with the parity data.

 - I will reimplement the tokenizer to add a special token that select the problem.
 Then I will look at differnet option to learn the parity problem.
 I will compare metrics in terms of both number of flops, and number of parity data used.
-    - Use the token dict in the data_processing
-    - Use the token dict in the grammar_eval Experiments
     - learn it from scratch
     - learn the binary copy first for n epochs, then the parity problem
     - learn the binary copy and the parity problem at the same time (eventually with some data mix that change over time - first with more binary, then with more parity)